Function Keys of Computer Keyboard – F Keys

 The F10 key is another function key commonly found on computer keyboards.
 Here’s a detail.

-In many software applications, pressing F10 activates the menu bar or provides access to a context menu with additional options.
-This enables users to access different commands and features within the application and browse via different menus.
-This maximizes the viewing area and hides the toolbars and menus of the browser.
+F10 enables users to access different commands and features within the application and browse via different menus.
+This maximizes the viewing area and hides the browser toolbars and menus.

 In some text editing applications, pressing F10 may perform specific text editing functions or shortcuts.
-For example, in Microsoft Word, pressing Shift + F10 (which is equivalent to F10 on most keyboards) opens a context menu with options for formatting text, inserting objects, and other editing commands.
-Users can customize the function of F10 in certain applications to suit their preferences and workflow.
+For example, in Microsoft Word, pressing Shift + F10 opens a context menu with options for formatting text, inserting objects, and other editing commands.

 F11 Key Used For Fullscreen